Are you looking for a new way to spice up your deadlift routine? Look no further than the landmine deadlift.

 How To Do Landmine Deadlift

-Landmine deadlifts and their variations are extremely safe when performed correctly by a healthy individual.
-However, errors are prevalent when you do not have the correct landmine deadlift form.
-Make sure you have the proper form.
+Landmine deadlifts and their variations are extremely safe when performed correctly.
+However, errors can occur if you do not have the correct landmine deadlift form.

 - The spine should be in a neutral position.